motla/ftdi-d2xx/docs/FTDI_Device.md

 Close the device

+> **Warning**
-IMPORTANT: Device object is considered dead after this function has been called.
+> IMPORTANT: Device object is considered dead after this function has been called.
 Any call to a function or getter of this object will throw an error.
 Device should be reopened using the [openDevice](./Home.md#opendevice) function that will generate a new [FTDI_Device](./FTDI_Device.md) object.

 #### Returns